How to apply

 - An interview by telephone, if requested by the LL.M. admissions committee.

-The LL.M. admissions committee includes a small pool of faculty and administrators within the College of Law:
+The LL.M. admissions committee includes six faculty and administrators within the College of Law:

 Students will attend a mandatory orientation in which students will receive a comprehensive introduction to the FIU College of Law and the LL.M. program.
 LL.M. students will have the opportunity to join entering J.D. students in various workshops and presentations as well as meet separately from the J.D. students in other sessions created specifically for the LL.M. students.
 As part of the LL.M. program, LL.M. students will be assigned to a J.D. student to be an “ambassador” during the program.
 Each student will also receive a Welcome Packet as part of the orientation.